brapifra/vscode-phpserver/README.md

 ## Extension Settings
 This extension contributes the following settings:

-* `phpserver.port`: Localhost port where server will be hosted
+* `phpserver.port`: Localhost port where server will be hosted (Default: 3000)
-* `phpserver.relativeurl`: URL relative to workspace path (in case you want only host a subfolder of workspace)
+* `phpserver.relativeurl`: URL relative to workspace path, in case you want only host a subfolder of workspace (Default: "")

 ## Release Notes